 Best overall outdoor portable Bluetooth speaker

-The Flip 5 is a quality-sounding, portable, and waterproof speaker from a powerhouse audio brand, JBL.
+The Flip 5 is a versatile speaker that sound great, is portable, waterproof, and comes from a powerhouse audio brand, JBL.

 Flip 5 is small enough to fit in a backpack, and it has a strap to allow you to place it around your wrist.
-In spite of only weighing just over 1lb, it has a fair amount of power, perfect for most genres of music.
+In spite of only weighing just over 1lb, it has a fair amount of power, perfect for most music genres.

 20 watts is a big upgrade from Flip 4.
 You can also pair 2 of these speakers for a stereo effect.
 If your friend has one, you can chain them together for double the power.

-JBL Flip 5 is a great all-round option.
-Reliable Bluetooth connectivity, a good battery of 12 hours, and water resistance combined with JBL sound for a great option.
+JBL Flip 5 is a great all-around option.
+Reliable Bluetooth connectivity, a good battery of 12 hours, and water resistance combined with JBL sound a great option.
 That is why it’s one of the best outdoor Bluetooth speakers.

 One of the best outdoor speakers with neutral sound signature